SSCP Bylaws

 Article X: Amendments

-1. These bylaws may be amended by a two-thirds vote of the members present and voting at an annual meeting held not less than one month after notifying the members of the proposed amendment, or by a two-thirds majority of the members voting on a ballot which shall close not less than one month after the distribution or publication of the proposed amendment.
+a. a two-thirds vote of the members present and voting at an annual meeting held not less than two weeks after notifying the members of the proposed amendment, OR